Program Details

 Faculty & Staff

-CEA CAPA provides housing, program classrooms, and study areas.
-They also arrange on-site orientation and program excursions, as well as social and cultural events.
+The LAC provides housing, program classrooms, and study areas.
+We also arrange on-site orientation and program excursions, as well as social and cultural events.
 Classes are taught by Spanish and European faculty who are specialists in their academic field and in the field of teaching foreign students.

 Program Structure